 Body Mass Index (BMI)

 BMI is the typical gauge used by medical personnel to determine a person's body fat percentage.
-Although this is not a fair measurement for people at extremes of muscle mass who carry a lot of their weight in muscle, it is otherwise the go-to formula to derive a sense of how generally healthy a person might currently be.
+Of course, this is not a fair measurement for people at extremes of muscle mass who carry a lot of their weight purely in muscle alone.

 Relative Fat Mass (RFM)